pm78p/bomberman-game/README.md

-(Warning: THIS was my first big JAVA project which I'm very proud of however seams to basic nowadays :D)
+(Warning: THIS was my first big JAVA project which I'm very proud of, though it's graphic may seams a bit basic nowadays :D)

 __Bomberman Game__